Nathan-Wall/Spawn/README.md

 	var Pizza = Spawn.beget();
 	// Pizza is an object which inherits from Spawn

-To create an object which inherits from another spawn, use `beget`.
+To create an object which inherits from another spawn, use `beget` again.

 	var CheesePizza = Pizza.beget();
 	// CheesePizza inherits from Pizza and Spawn